Ian144/Fredis.netcore/scratch.md

 - translate back to resp
 - IS out == in??

-what is the delimeter of an entire resp messager raw resp bytes out in ReadonlySequence<byte>? or pipes?
+what is the delimeter of an entire resp message raw resp bytes out in ReadonlySequence<byte>? or pipes?
 - pipes would exercise more of the code